-Becca Crofts loved baking from a very young age.
-However, it was a graduation present from her parents that really set her on her path to a successful career in baking.
+Becca Crofts loved baking from a young age.
+However, it was a graduation present from her parents that set her on her path to a career in baking.

-“I took part in the Introduction to Patisserie course with Emmanuel Hadjiandrou and, basically, at the end of it, I didn’t want to leave!” she said.
+“I took part in the Introduction to Patisserie course with Emmanuel Hadjiandrou and at the end of it, I didn’t want to leave!” she said.

-She knew then that she wanted to continue.
-However, as a Finance Assistant she could not afford the fees for the full-time course.
-She spoke to the director, who supported her in applying for a bursary and found herself on the Advanced Diploma at the School.
+However, as a Finance Assistant she could not afford to do a full-time course.
+She spoke to the School Director, who supported her in applying for a bursary and found herself on the Advanced Diploma at the School.

-Becca added: “Most crucially, however, my exposure to high quality, sustainable ingredients and artisanal production processes cultivated a new level of respect for ‘slow food’ systems; long fermented breads, hand rolled chocolate truffles, organic business growth.
+Becca added: “Most crucially, my exposure to high quality, sustainable ingredients and artisanal production processes cultivated a new level of respect for ‘slow food’ systems; long fermented breads, hand rolled chocolate truffles, organic business growth."

 “As artisan bakers we need to strive for quality from the ground up, working with ethical suppliers, nurturing eco systems, creating safe and joyful working environments, and producing exceptional products.”

 She added: "Being a student at The School of Artisan Food really and truly changed my life.”